How to Scale and Improve Chatbot Experiences

 With the increased adoption of conversational AI, many enterprises are now looking at how to improve chatbot experiences and scale them across the business.
 When they first started on their bot journey the issue of scaling wasn’t necessarily top of mind as the focus was on getting the first bot to market quickly.
 For many the true impact of their chatbot project only emerged when it was in production.

-Then the journey of fine-tuning the bot, increasing its functionality, or planning chatbots for different business cases begins.
+Then the journey of fine-tuning the bot, increasing its functionality, planning chatbots for different business cases, or growing bots at scale begins.

 Before jumping into the issue of scaling bots, let’s take a brief look at the market for conversational AI and how adoption has recently taken off, triggered partly by the pandemic.